shassen/divy/README.md

 4. Users can create groups with other users and add to a pool of Divy Dollars for shared purchases
 5. Users can edit and delete groups

+Somethings to note before interacting with webpage:
+1. Delete works, just navigate to the username button and then back to "Divy". (working on a fix)
+2. You CANNOT add users to a transaction in the FE, the functionality works on the BE through postman

 ## Setup:

 1. Fork, clone and open the code in your text editor.